 Council has no intention of extending municipal services to rural designated lands.
-Residential dwelling shall not be permitted, except as an accessory to a permitted use that is of a permanent commercial use.
+Residential dwellings shall not be permitted, except as an accessory to a permitted resource use.

 4. Preservation of Agriculture Activities

 New development shall not adversely affect existing agricultural uses or activities within the Agricultural designation.
 Encroachment of non compatible use shall not result in the limiting or discontinuance of a permitted agricultural use.